German lawmakers decide to quiz Snowden

 Angela Merkel’s conservatives have so far rejected this, fearing that bringing Snowden to Berlin could further damage relations with Washington which have suffered from revelations that U.S. spies had tapped the German chancellor’s own phone.

-The centre-left Social Democrats (SPD), who share power with Merkel’s conservatives in a ‘grand coalition’, have said they are open to questioning Snowden in Germany or Russia.
-(Reporting by Hans-Edzard Busemann; Writing by Madeline Chambers; Editing by Stephen Brown)
+The center-left Social Democrats (SPD), who share power with Merkel’s conservatives in a ‘grand coalition’, have said they are open to questioning Snowden in Germany or Russia.

+Reporting by Hans-Edzard Busemann; Writing by Madeline Chambers; Editing by Stephen Brown